Medicare Essentials

 Part A =

-What it misses: It typically does not cover outpatient procedures or doctor fees (those fall under Part B).
+What it misses: It typically does not cover outpatient procedures or doctor fees.

 Part B =